jackjohn77/Task8/frontend/README.md

 ## Web-Store Features

 - The user can register multiple accounts and login using them.
-- Add products to the basket form the products page and edit whilst on the basket page.
+- Add searchResult to the favorite form the searchResult page and edit whilst on the favorite page.
 - Select shipping options
 - Viewing total costs including shipping
 - Reusable modal for displaying